code-supply/git-mob/README.md

 ## Installation / usage

 - Enable flakes in nix.
+- Either:
     - Configure your git to use `~/.gitmessage.txt` as its commit.template.
 In Home Manager, this is `programs.git.extraConfig.commit.template`.
+    - Configure your git to use git-mob-prepare-commit-msg as its prepare-commit-msg hook.
+      In Home Manager, this is:
+      ```
+      programs.git.hooks.prepare-commit-msg = "${git-mob}/bin/git-mob-prepare-commit-msg";
+      ```
 - Install the packages into your Home Manager
 - Run `git mob ab bc` or `git solo` to work alone
 - Run `git mob pick` to choose from a terminal dialog!